JustAlittleWolf/ModDetectionPreventer/README.md

 ## Intentions

-While this feature can be used to prevent harm by detecting cheaters early, it is implemented improperly on some servers, including [Cytooxien](CytooxienDetectedMods.md).
-Immediately banning players upon joining, simply because they have tweakeroo installed, is unacceptable.
+~~While this feature can be used to prevent harm by detecting cheaters early, it is implemented improperly on some servers, including [Cytooxien](CytooxienDetectedMods.md).
+Immediately banning players upon joining, simply because they have tweakeroo installed, is unacceptable.~~
+After a discussion with the developer of Cytooxien, they told me that players won't get banned for using tweakeroo, only kicked repeatedly.